-This is particularly important in 2020 as only few corporates have announced net-zero commitments and, of those who have, fewer have articulated intermediary targets for 2025.
+This is particularly important as only few corporates today have announced net-zero commitments and, of those who have, fewer have articulated intermediary targets for 2025.
 Nevertheless, we expect that today's efforts by corporate pioneers will turn into a groundswell over the next 5 years as momentum is building in the real economy.
+We note that 50 of the systemically important emitters in the Climate Action 100+ cohort have set self-described net-zero goals which is an indication of the progress which is possible.

-We also expect that, by then, Governments will have further advanced by turning their net-zero pledges into policies supporting the real-world economy in its transition.
+We also expect that, by 2025, Governments will have further advanced by turning their net-zero pledges into policies supporting the real-world economy in its transition.31